thenumbernine/langfix-lua/README.md

 	- A lambda that truncates to the first value of a vararg will look like `[...]((...))`.
 - Lambdas with a first argument of `:` is replaced with `self`: `[:]self` is equivalent to `[self]self`.
 - "safe-navigation operator": `a?.b`, `a?['b']`, `a?()`, `a?.b()`, `a?:b()`, `a.b?()`, `a?.b?()`, `a:b?()`, `a?:b?()` etc ... to bailout evaluation of indexes and calls early.
-	- "safe-navigation-assign operator": `a?.b:c` means "if a doesn't exist then bail out early.  if b doesn't exist then assign it c.  return b."
+	- "safe-navigation-assign operator": `a?.b=c` means "if a doesn't exist then bail out early.  if b doesn't exist then assign it c.  return b."
-- Ternary operator: `a ?? b : c` works with false `b` values unlike `a and b or c`.
-I'm using `??` instead of `?` because safe-navigation and ternary clash, so does safe-navigation and self-call, so does ternary and lambdas ...
+- Ternary operator: `a ? b : c` works with false `b` values unlike `a and b or c`.
-	- Ternary 2nd argument defaults to the 1st.  `a ??: b` returns `a` if present, `b` otherwise.
+- Null-coalescing operator `a ?? b` returns `a` if present, `b` otherwise.
+I wanted to make this just a ternary with 2nd argument omitted, but `a?:b` would conflict with the safe-navigation self-call operator `a?:b()`.
 	- Ternary handles multiple-returns just like single-expression lambdas do: wrap it in parenthesis as to not confuse a tailing comma with a new expression-list entry: `a ?? (b,c) : (d,e)`.
 Yup, same language issue applies as single-expression-lambdas: if you want to truncate a multiple-return then now you need to wrap it in two parenthesis.
 Maybe this risks being problematic if you combine single-expression-lambdas, ternary, and multiple-expression-returns.

 ### TODO